restatedev/documentation/docs/restate/tracing.md

 Configure the tracing endpoint in Restate as a fully specified URL: `http://<jaeger-collector>:4317`.
 :::

-You can configure a span/event filter in a similar fashion to the [Log filter](#log-filter) setting the `observability.tracing.filter` configuration entry.
+You can configure a span/event filter in a similar fashion to the [log filter](/restate/logging#log-filter) setting the `observability.tracing.filter` configuration entry.

 ## Setup Jaeger file exporter